pantheon-systems/documentation/source/_docs/enable-https.md

 tags: [golive]
 categories: [golive]
 ---
 HTTPS is a standard for establishing an encrypted link between your Pantheon site and a client (e.g. web browser).
-You should enable HTTPS on a custom domain, e.g. www.example.com, if you are transmitting any sensitive data.
+You should enable HTTPS on a custom domain, e.g. `www.example.com`, if you are transmitting any sensitive data.
 Google takes this a step further, and recommends [protecting all of your websites with HTTPS](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https?hl=en).

+Google's search engine will also [index HTTPS pages by default](https://webmasters.googleblog.com/2015/12/indexing-https-pages-by-default.html).
+Because Pantheon serves all environments at `pantheonsite.io` over HTTPS by using our own certificate, this can lead to certificate mismatch security warnings in Google search results.
+We strongly reccomend serving your site over HTTPS to prevent these issues.

 Loading a valid OpenSSL certificate into a Pantheon environment provisions an HTTPS load balancer with a dedicated IP address, allowing secure communication over HTTPS.
 All traffic within the Pantheon infrastructure, from Varnish to application containers, is encrypted.

 Adding HTTPS to your site is a completely self-serve option; Pantheon does not provide private keys or certificate signing requests (CSRs), or any SSH login for you to generate these.
 The key and certificates are cryptographically sensitive elements that you should not send through email, as cleartext is very insecure.